ArtificialIntelligenceToolkit/aitk.keras/README.md

 model.fit(inputs, targets, epochs=epochs, verbose=0, shuffle=False)
 ```

+See the notebook directory for additional examples.

+See also the examples in the tests folder.

-## TODO
+## Development

 * implement shuffle
 * report metrics to logs/history
 * probably lots of edge cases ar broken
 * see "FIXME" items in code

-Additional examples in the tests.
 To run the tests:

 ```
 $ pytest -vvv tests